A wintry Dungeness crab chowder made with winter vegetables including leeks, rutabagas, turnips, fresh herbs, and rich chicken broth.

 Dungeness crabs have a delicate texture and a pleasantly sweet profile that complements the earthy sweetness of winter vegetables.
 Simple, healthful Dungeness crab chowder seemed the ideal way to showcase both the crab and the flavors of the season.
 Root vegetables frequently get short shrift, but – especially in the throes of January – it’s worth exploring the range of flavors they offer.
 While turnips have a peppery bite that softens with cooking, rutabagas have a pronounced sweetness.
 Together, the two vegetables balance each other and provide a perfect backdrop for the crab.

 Carrying the flavors of these carefully sourced seasonal ingredients, was a quart of Imagine® Organic Free Range Chicken Broth.
 Imagine® broth lends its incredible depth to soups of all kinds, and here, the rich flavors of free-range chicken and fresh vegetables shine through beautifully without overwhelming the delicate flavors of the Dungeness crab.
-I love that Imagine® sources its ingredients as carefully as I do, and especially value the fact that Imagine® Organic Free Range Chicken Broth scores a Global Animal Partnership Step 3 animal welfare rating.
+Imagine® sources its ingredients as carefully as I do, and especially value the fact that Imagine® Organic Free Range Chicken Broth scores a Global Animal Partnership Step 3 animal welfare rating.
 A good broth is the essential foundation of a good soup and Imagine® fills that role wonderfully.

 A Dungeness crab chowder that highlights winter vegetables and celebrates the flavors of the season.
 Though this chowder is made with Dungeness crab meat, King or Snow crab meat would be a fine substitution.
 Some delicacy of flavor is lost in pre-packaged crab meat, but it can definitely be used here if you need to save a little time.